-Do you have a wreath for your fall front door?
+Do you have a Fall wreath for your front door?
 Don’t go to the store and buy one off the shelf!
-Today I’m going to show you how to make a knock off of an Anthropologie wreath that I fell in love with on their website.
+Today I’m going to show you how to make a knock off of an Anthropologie corn husk wreath that I fell in love with on their website.

 This is a basic corn husk wreath that (can you believe) they sell for $58!
 Now, here’s my version!

 And, the best part – you only need two items to make this wreath.
 The first is a package of corn husks from the grocery store!
 Here’s a picture of the corn husk package I purchased.
 They can be found in the international section of most grocery stores for about $7.50.
 I used almost the entire package on my wreath.

 The other thing you will need is a twig base for your wreath.
 Here’s what I did.
 I had a wreath from a few years ago that had fall yellow sunflowers flowers on it.
 I just removed the flowers from the twig base and reused the base for this wreath.
 If you don’t have a wreath that you can repurpose, then use a 50% off coupon for the craft store to buy a twig wreath to use as your base.

 The first thing you need to do is tear the corn husks into 1 inch strips.

 Begin hot gluing the strips onto the wreath base starting at the inside circle.
 Glue each strip overtop and slightly overlapping the strip before as shown below.